raydenlim/tp/docs/DeveloperGuide.md

 ![AddTaskCommand sequence diagram](images/AddTaskSequenceDiagram.png)

 Step 1:
-The `LogicManager` invokes `AddTaskCommand::execute`, which in turn calls `Model::addTask`.
+The `LogicManager` invokes `AddTaskCommand::execute`, which in turn calls `Model::addTask` to add the new task into the task list.

 Step 2:
-The `Model` will invoke `addTask` in `TaskListBook`, which in turn calls `add` in `TaskList` to add it to the list.
+The `Model` will call its own `updateFilteredTaskList` method to update the model's filter and display all the tasks to the user.

 Step 3:
-The `Model` will call its own `updateFilteredTaskList` method in order to update the model's filter to display all tasks.

-Step 4:
 The `AddTaskCommand` then continues its execution as defined by [this](#parser-commands) sequence diagram.